 A better option than the shot is to take a sublingual B12 supplement.
 When taken sublingually, or under the tongue, the body absorbs the vitamin quickly.
-I recommend Global Healing Center's B12 Blend with a combination of methylcobalamin and adenosylcobalamin, the two most highly absorable forms of the vitamin.
+I recommend Global Healing's B12 Blend with a combination of methylcobalamin and adenosylcobalamin, the two most highly absorable forms of the vitamin.
 If you need advanced nutritional support, try our Organic B12 Tri-Blend is a vegan formula of hydroxocobalamin, methylcobalamin, and adenosylcobalamin.

 Do you get B12 shots?
 What has your experience been?
 Let us know!